mataku/flutter-playground/state_app/README.md

 - View (Flutter Widget)
 - Presentation layer: ChangeNotifier
-- Data layer: Repository (or use UseCase if there are complex business logic, various data type, or something
+- Data layer: Repository (or use UseCase if there are complex business logic, various data type, or something) and class with freezed and json_serializabl
-- Domain layer: Dart Class with json_serializable
+- Domain layer: Dart Class with freezed ([./lib/model/](./lib/model)